 Before it can trade, a public limited company must have issued shares with a combined nominal value of at least £50,000.
 There are also other requirements, including that at least two directors and a company secretary are appointed.

 Public limited companies can offer shares to the general public.
-Some also list their shares on a stock exchange (the most well known of which is the FTSE 100).
+Some also list their shares on a stock exchange where their performance is indicated by an index such as the FTSE 100.

 This structure is not generally used for new, startup businesses.
-It’s more likely to be found in larger, more established businesses which reach a certain size and look to “go public”, thereby benefiting from a wider public market for their shares.
+It’s more likely to be found in larger, more established businesses which reach a certain size and look to ‘go public’, thereby benefitting from a wider public market for their shares.

-You might be interested to read more about public limited companies or the advantages and disadvantages of a public limited company.
+For those wishing to know more, we have further articles about public limited companies and the advantages and disadvantages of a public limited company.

 Private company limited by guarantee

 Companies limited by guarantee do not have shares or shareholders.
 Instead, they have guarantors (also called members) who guarantee to pay a fixed amount towards the company’s debts.
-The guarantee must be settled if the company can’t pay its bills.
-In most companies limited by guarantee, the guarantee is a nominal sum of something like £1.
-Typically, that’s the limit of each member’s liability, meaning their personal assets are protected in a similar way to a company limited by shares.
+The guarantee must be settled if the company cannot pay its bills.
+In most companies limited by guarantee, the guarantee is a nominal sum like £1.
+Typically this is the limit of each member’s liability, meaning their personal assets are protected in a similar way to a company limited by shares.

 Guarantors appoint directors to manage the day-to-day running of the company, although there’s nothing to stop someone acting as both a member and director.

-This type of limited company is used by many non-profit organisations, like residents’ management companies set up to oversee the management of a block of flats.
-Historically, they’ve also been used by charities, although now a specialist Charitable Incorporated Organisation vehicle is available.
-Any surplus income which is generated is usually reinvested in the business, rather than being withdrawn by the members as income.
+This type of limited company is used by many non-profit organisations, like residents’ management companies (RMCs) and right to manage (RTM) companies set up to oversee the management of a block of flats.
+Historically they have also been used by charities, although now a specialist Charitable Incorporated Organisation vehicle is available.
+Any surplus income generated is usually reinvested in the business, rather than being withdrawn by the members as income.

-We’ve written an article all about the key features of a company limited by guarantee.
+For more on this type of company, please read our article about the key features of a company limited by guarantee.

 Limited liability partnership

-A limited liability partnership is neither a partnership nor a company, but has features of both.
-It’s often used by those in a profession where a partnership was the traditional choice, like accountants and law firms.
+A limited liability partnership (LLP) is neither a partnership nor a company but has features of both.
+It is often used by those in a profession where a partnership was the traditional choice, like accountants and law firms.

 An LLP does not have shares, shareholders or directors but instead members who both own and run the business.
-While that makes them similar to the partners in a partnership, they do benefit from limited liability.
-Unless they provide additional guarantees, each LLP member is only liable for the amount they have invested in the limited liability partnership.
+While that makes them similar to the partners in an unlimited general partnership, they do benefit from limited liability.
+Unless they provide additional guarantees, each LLP member is only liable for the amount they have invested in the LLP.

 Elsewhere on our site, you can read more about the features and benefits of a limited liability partnership.

 Limited partners, by contrast, benefit from limited liability.
-Their liability is capped at the amount of their investment in the partnership (and any personal guarantees they’ve given).
-In return, they sacrifice any right to direct the business – so they’re something akin to a “sleeping partner”.
+Their liability is capped at the amount of their investment in the partnership, plus any personal guarantees they have given.
+In return, they sacrifice any right to direct the business – making them something akin to a ‘sleeping partner’.

 Limited partnerships are rare in the UK, sometimes being used for investment purposes.